 Newcomers are easily confounded by the system in place.
 Several long seafood counters display their wares in a large semicircle; a few—including Captain White, where we went—sell fresh seafood and offer separate “cook lines” if you’d like it prepared on the spot (yes, that’s two lines to wait on).
-For Chesapeake Bay blue crabs, a popular item this time of year, you would purchase your live crabs from the main counter, then take your paper bag/box/bushel over to the cook line, where it’ll be steamed with Old Bay and repackaged back up for you (at no extra cost; tips are appreciated).
+We couldn’t leave Washington, D.C., without eating Chesapeake Bay blue crabs, so that’s what we looked for.
+It was a popular item this time of year, and the method here goes like this: You purchase your live crabs from the main counter, and then take your paper bag/box/bushel over to the cook line, where it’ll be steamed with Old Bay and repackaged back up for you (at no extra cost; tips are appreciated).

 And wait we did, for what seemed like way longer than we should have for a dozen crabs.
 Not wanting to miss our number getting called, we took turns walking around to gape at the seafood on display—catfish for $1.49 a pound!—and toyed with the idea of getting some clam chowder from another counter, but neither of us could bear the thought of yet another line.

 We had to wait some more—till after our son was in bed, till we figured out a safe place to eat them in our borrowed apartment—before we could actually dig into those crabs.
-But then our good friends downstairs set up a small table in front of their stoop, covered it in newspaper, and broke out a hammer, a bottle of wine, and lots of napkins—and suddenly, the wait was worth it.
+But then our good friends downstairs set up a small table in front of their stoop, covered it in newspaper, and broke out a hammer, a bottle of wine, and lots of napkins.
+And suddenly, the wait was worth it.